 Asymmetry

-For a more casual or eclectic look, try an asymmetrical arrangement.
-Cluster pillows together on one side of the couch, or mix sizes and shapes more freely without worrying about perfect balance.
-This approach adds a bit more personality and can be especially effective in bohemian or modern settings.
+For a casual or eclectic look, cluster pillows on one side or mix sizes more freely.
+This adds personality and suits bohemian or modern settings.

 Layering